eProsima/Integration-Service-docs/docs/newprotocol.rst

     :align: center

 Typically a *transformation function* will be useful to split responsibilities and allow *readers* and *writers* to only worry about protocol details without data transformations.
-If you want to know more about *Transformation Libraries* you can see :ref:`Data Transformation` use case.
+The :ref:`Data Transformation` use case focuses on the usage of *Transformation Libraries*.

 Integration Service's Bridges
 -----------------------------